Serving the greater Bozeman area in southwest Montana

 (3-hour trip; easy walking)

-After leaving the MOR parking lot, this trip will begin at the Goldenstein entrance of the trail just east of Graf.
-The trail is an easy, level stroll following Sourdough Creek as it travels into Bozeman.
-We should see and hear a variety of flycatchers, thrushes and warblers.
+After leaving the MOR parking lot, this trip will begin at the Goldenstein entrance.
+The trail is an easy, level stroll following Sourdough Creek.
+This trip is at the peak of spring migration so we should see and hear a variety of flycatchers, thrushes and warblers.
+12 person limit.

 Leader: Robin Wolcott, 582-0070